Ricks-Lab/gpu-utils/README.md

 Check out the [User Guide](docs/USER_GUIDE.md)!

-Download latest official release: [v2.7.0](https://github.com/Ricks-Lab/amdgpu-utils/releases/tag/v2.7.0) Or use this development version from master branch.
+Download latest official release: [v2.7.0](https://github.com/Ricks-Lab/amdgpu-utils/releases/tag/v2.7.0) Or use this release candidate for v3.0.0 from master branch.

 ## amdgpu-chk
 This utility verifies if the environment is compatible with *amdgpu-util*s.

 ## amdgpu-ls
 This utility displays most relevant parameters for installed and compatible AMD GPUs.
 The default behavior is to list relevant parameters by GPU.
 OpenCL platform information is added when the *--clinfo* option is used.
+A simplified table of current GPU state is displayed with the *--table* option.
 The *--no_fan* can be used to ignore fan settings.
 The *--pstate* option can be used to output the p-state table for each GPU instead of the list of basic parameters.
 The *--ppm* option is used to output the table of available power/performance modes instead of basic parameters.

 ## amdgpu-monitor
 A utility to give the current state of all compatible AMD GPUs.
 The default behavior